 Cheaper, Easier and Quicker

 There is no doubt that it is easier to do roofing work during the warm summer weather than it is during the colder winter months when your roof has the potential to be icy.
 Colder temperatures can make roofing materials more brittle and more difficult to work with.
 Similarly, sealants also take longer to set up.
 All of this means that roofing repairs done during the summer generally go much quicker than doing the same repairs in the middle of winter.
-In turn, this has the potential to save you money on labor costs.
+In turn, this has the potential to save you money on labour costs.

 Lower Moisture Levels